UCHEENNY/Founders-Firewall/README.md

 - [ ] Contribute to an open-source security project

 ## 🤝 Contributions
-Open to feedback, collaborations, and shared learning.
+I am open to feedback, collaborations, and shared learning.
 If you're also pivoting into cybersecurity, let's connect and support each other.

 ## 📬 Contact
 www.linkedin.com/in/abiodun-uche    • abioduneniola24@gmail.com •